online-go/online-go.com/CONTRIBUTING.md

 Once running, you can then navigate to [http://dev.beta.online-go.com:8080/](http://dev.beta.online-go.com:8080/) which loads the interface from your local server that you just started with gulp, and connects to the beta server for testing.

-If you want to work on Joseki Explorer front-end code, you also need to point to the beta Joseki Explorer server.

-Do this by executing `data.set("joseki-url", "https:beta.online-go.com/oje/")` in the javascript console of your browser, after confirming that the dev server loaded as above.

-This repo uses ESLint to keep keep code consistent and try to catch bugs.
-ESLint will be run on every pull request, but you can also set it up so that it runs before every commit locally.
-To do this, run `npx husky install`.

 ## Getting Started
 * Sign up for a [GitHub account](https://github.com/signup/free).